MOLLOY ARTICLE 07

 From doing this work for 21 years, I’ve observed that most people have never been taught to clearly articulate their commitment to help others.
 My philosophy is to improve the language and communication first, then work on the marketing.
 Once we had the language skills of the employees moving in the right direction, we focused on making improvements on digital marketing.
 Without increasing Danny’s marketing budget, we improved efficiency by doing a more thorough job.
 Subsequently, call volume has improved across Same Day stores by more than 800%.

-Through more than two-and-a-half years of using this approach, Danny has turned his dealership into a commitment-based organization.
+Through more than three years of using this approach, Danny has turned his dealership into a commitment-based organization.
 He grew his business a staggering 42% without investing in any other programs or additional advertising.
 He doubled down on continually improving his team’s communication skills.
-So, in the first two-and-a-half years, Same Day has grown 57% with no increase in advertising expenses.
-And one more thing: Danny purchased another store during that time.

 Most importantly, perhaps, the dealership found it’s “why” – the reason they exist.
 That reason is to help people.
 They exist to keep their client’s cars fixed and on the move.
 They exist to do whatever it takes to help the customer and each other.
 They have learned how to express that commitment in speaking on the phone and at the counter.
 They are a network of commitments.
 This extends from Danny, the leader, to each of the six stores and into the service bays.